Dr H Joyce and Prof S Hofmann

 - Compare and contrast the performance of JFET and bipolar Transistors.

 - Know how metal semiconductor junctions can be used in the design of MESFETs and HEMTs, and be able to compare operation with that of the JFET.

-- Explain the contrast the operating modes of the MOSFET, and be familiar with how device design affects I-V characteristics.
+- Explain the operating modes of a MOS Capacitor and MOSFET, and be familiar with how device design affects I-V characteristics.

 - Understand how MOSFETs may be utilised as simple memory devices.

 - Introduction to quantum mechanics: wave-particle duality, Schrodinger’s equation

 - Physics of semiconductors: E-k diagrams, energy bands, direct and indirect band gaps, density of states, Fermi level, intrinsic and extrinsic semiconductors, drift and diffusion, recombination and generation, continuity equation

 - Basic junctions and heterostructures: p-n junctions band diagrams, junction in equilibrium, current flow in p-n junction, metal-semiconductor junctions, heterojunctions

 - Device engineering: the bipolar junction transistor (BJT), the heterojunction bipolar transistor (HBT), the junction field effect transitor (JFET), the metal semiconductor field effect transistor (MESFET), the high electron mobility transistor (HEMT) and the metal oxide semiconductor field effect transistor (MOSFET) - how they operate and I-V characteristrics